-It is important that any equipment being used (or that may be needed in an emergency) properly fit the participant and be in good working order.
-A lifejacket that does not fit properly or a faulty flotation device could easily lead to death.
+It is important that any equipment being used (or that may be needed in an emergency) properly fits the participant and is in good working order.
+A life jacket that does not fit properly or a faulty flotation device could easily lead to death.